 St Helena is one of the world’s most isolated islands, with a population of just a few hundred people.
 The only means to get to St Helena before the island’s airport was via ship, which took five days to get from Cape Town to the island.
 That changed in 2016.

-Shortly after the airport’s construction, irlink began transporting passengers straight from Johannesburg to Jamestown in St Helena.
+Almost immediately after the building of the airport, Airlink began transporting passengers straight from Johannesburg to Jamestown in St Helena.

 When the Covid-19 epidemic began in March 2020, routine services were halted, and one of the world’s most remote islands, around 2,000 kilometers west of south-western Africa, was forced to become even more isolated.

 Because of St Helena’s geographic seclusion and limited access to the outside world – with just a few charter flights accessible via Titan Airways — the epidemic never completely reached the island, despite its best efforts.
 A single instance of community transmission has never been documented on the island, and 97 percent of the eligible population has been immunized against the disease.

 Airlink will restart flights from South Africa to St Helena on Saturday, after a two-year hiatus.
 Ascension Island will be served on a monthly basis by the airline’s weekly flights between Johannesburg and St Helena, as well as its inter-island service.

 Tourists who board one of these inaugural flights, whether they are fully vaccinated or not, must report to quarantine for a period of 10 days upon arrival in St Helena.
 Accommodations licensed by municipal authorities, as well as government-run facilities, may be used for quarantine purposes.

 According to the administration of St Helena, these stringent limitations will be in effect until at least the end of March.
 No further measures have been planned as of yet that will take effect after March 31.